Bill Russell and the Future of League-Wide Jersey Retirements

-Bill Russell and the future of league-wide jersey retirements originally appeared on NBC Sports Chicago
+Bill Russell and the future of league-wide jersey retirements originally appeared on NBC Sports Washington

 The NBA broke a long-standing tradition on Thursday with the announcement that they would retire No. 6 across the entire league, in honor of NBA great Bill Russell who died on July 31.
 Any players currently wearing the number are allowed to continue doing so, but no new No. 6 jerseys will be issued.